 Game text appears in the following colors:

 The host programmed the script to pause when sending out more than two lines of text.
 The goal is to prevent flooding; however, lag fluctuations may result in players receiving them all at once anyway and/or may be out of order.
-(Look up Internet flooding or IRC flooding for more information.)
+(Look up IRC flooding for more information.)

-This game uses voicing to indicate who has control.
-The player in control will have a plus next to their name.
+This game uses voicing to indicate who has control, which is a plus next to the player's name.
 This is purely for show.

-The game has a time limit of 60 minutes; however, the clock does not continuously run and stops frequently.
+The game has a time limit of 60 minutes; however, the clock stops frequently.
 The Clocks section has details about when they start and stop.
 The total estimated time is about four hours.

 Most trivia games over IRC are bots with questions requiring answers that completely match.
-This frustrated the host when answers weren't correct for being one letter off or by missing a word that may not be necessary to get the correct answer, so the host created this game that uses both automation and a human that removes the complete matching requirement.
-The script will try to match scrambles and may try to match puzzle guesses, awarding bonus points when making a match.
-Another thing that differentiates this game from others over IRC is that players can choose the category and level of questions that allows a little customization.
-Players can choose only easy questions, only hard questions, or a combination of the two.
+This frustrated the host when answers weren't correct for being one letter off or by missing a word that may not be necessary to get the correct answer, so the host created this game that uses both automation and a human to remove the complete matching requirement.
+The script will try to match scrambles and may try to match puzzle guesses, awarding bonus points when making matches.
+Another thing that differentiates this game from others over IRC is that players can choose the category and level of questions to allow some customization.
+The higher level questions are harder overall, but there's no guarantee of only easy or only hard questions.

 Before starting round one and after the pre-game questions, the first step in the game is to determine who gets control: